Mortgages: Categorising mortgage repayments as transfers (with the interest portion as an expense)

 Note

 If you have your mortgage with ASB, your repayments will be split into two transactions for each side of the transfer - The interest portion and the principal portion.
-You will need to categorize all four of the transactions to the same transfer category
+You will need to categorise all four of the transactions to the same transfer category

 Budget set up